Long Mynd: Quaternary period

 Today the steep and narrow valleys are covered in a thin layer of acidic soil, able to support only strong grasses, rushes and heathers.
-Beneath the soil the evidence of the ancient and chequered past can be seen, and the rocky outcrops and scree slopes are excellent places to view the different layers of ancient rock.

 From 2006, University of Cambridge scientists monitored seismic activity in the Long Mynd.
 The broadband seismometer was connected to the internet, and real-time traces viewable online.

 History

 Bronze Age

-The Bronze Age period is by far the most recorded period of time on the Long Mynd.
-There are dozens of tumuli on the moorland.
-Some are small, the remains of chamber tombs for example.
-Others are quite large, the sites on the Long Mynd, from the Bronze Age, include dykes, cross-ridge dykes and barrows.
+Numerous sites are recorded from the Bronze Age on the Long Mynd including tumuli (also referred to as barrows), chambered tombs, dykes and cross-ridge dykes.